eclipse-jkube/jkube/quickstarts/maven/README.md

 # Getting Started Guides

-This repository contains a set of examples about the Eclipse Jkube plugins.
+This repository contains a set of examples about the Eclipse JKube plugins.

 ## Prerequisites
 - [Maven 3.5.3+](https://maven.apache.org/)